crabcanon/angular-es6-demo/README.md

   * For development use.
   * A new folder called '.tmp' will be automatically generated.
   * Your default browser will automatically load the webpage which will be refreshed each time when you have anything to change in 'app' folder.
-  * The report will be shown in your console if anything goes wrong.
+  * Report will be shown in your console if anything goes wrong.
 * `gulp build`
   * For production use.
   * A new folder called 'dist' will be automatically generated.
-  * All the .js will be compiled and minified to one single file called 'app.min.js'(in dist/public folder).
+  * All the required .js will be compiled and minified to one single file called 'app.min.js'(in dist/public folder).
-  * All the .css will be compiled and minified to one single file called 'app.min.css'(in dist/public folder).
+  * All the required .scss will be compiled and minified to one single file called 'app.min.css'(in dist/public folder).
   * The original index.html will be rewritten in order to remove useless codes and load new .js and .css files(in dist/public folder).
-  * In order to easily deploy your production to [Heroku](https://www.heroku.com/home) using Node.js to serve the generated static files, I additionally create two extra files in the dist folder(server.js and package.json).
+  * In order to easily deploy the production to [Heroku](https://www.heroku.com/home) by using Node.js to serve the generated static files, I additionally create two extra files in the dist folder(server.js and package.json).
-  * If you want to check the production, you may simply run `cd dist/public` and `python -m SimpleHTTPServer`, then visit 'http://localhost:8000'.
+  * If you want to check the production, simply run `cd dist/public` and `python -m SimpleHTTPServer`, then visit 'http://localhost:8000'.

 #### 2. How to depoly your production to Heroku?